Axway/streams-open-docs/content/en/docs/install/_index.md

 * or specify `--set mariadb.enabled=false` in the Helm Chart installation command.

-Then, according to your choice, configure your [externalized MariaDB](#externalized-mariadb-configuration) or your [automatically installed MariaDB](#embedded-mariadb-configuration).
+Then, according to your choice, configure your [externalized MariaDB](#externalized-mariadb-configuration) or your [embedded MariaDB](#embedded-mariadb-configuration).

 #### Externalized MariaDB configuration